-modest systems to prove that it was a general solution to correct grounding rather than just specific to a very special complex system.
+Third, although his first priority was the musical effects, Chris could see the effects in the picture quality projected on his Home Cinema screen.
+Fourth, he had turned years of grounding 'black arts' insecurity into a relaxed certainty that his grounding was 'good'.
+I took that knowledge and tested it on very simple modest systems to prove that it was a general solution to correct grounding rather than just specific to a very special complex system.
 And it was!
 Fortunately, the correct grounding path is very simple: follow the signal path.
 The preamp or integrated amp is the 'hub' and all source equipment grounding cables connect directly to it.
-The preamp grounding cables connect directly to the power amp which is then linked directly to the input of the Router.
+The preamp or integrated amp then connects to the RF Router.
+In systems with a separate power amp or amps, the power amps then also connect directly to the RF Router.
 If you have speakers with driver chassis ground connections, connect them both directly to the Router.
-The output of the Router than connects to the ring main earth or ground spike outside.
+The output of the Router then connects to the ring main earth or ground spike outside.